 April 27th, 10:03 am

 It’s been more than a year since the pandemic started normalizing remote work.
 Whether we like it or not, the workplace has now evolved and virtual office has become the new trend.
 It’s been challenging for businesses to adapt to the ‘new normal’ as things had to be redesigned or completely transformed.
-Some rule and regulations were no longer applicable.

 With this shift, how can you manage your virtual team?